🇬🇧 English 🇵🇹 Português 🇨🇳 简体字

 • Faith and devotion: First is just having faith and devotion in the Buddha and the three jewels, and devotion to the teacher.
 So even if we may not fully understand the teachings on Buddhanature, just having faith and devotion is already a useful foundation for us.

-• Study and contemplation: Second, we can study the Mahayana texts such as the Madhyamaka and, the Uttaratantra, to give us confidence in emptiness and Buddhanature as the basis.
+• Study and contemplation: Second, we can study the Mahayana texts such as the Madhyamaka and the Uttaratantra to give us confidence in emptiness and Buddhanature as the basis.

 • Experience: Third, as we begin to practice, we can start to get confidence based on our own experience.
 We start to realise we are not angry or jealous all of the time.
 There are times when our awareness is clear, when our aspiration is positive.
 So we realise that our negative emotions and our defilements are not our true nature.
 They’re like dirt covering a window, and the window itself is clean.
 So through our experience, we can get really clear that we have a window that is clean.
 The dirt is not part of the window, and therefore the window can be cleaned.
 Now that’s the confidence that allows us to aspire, not just for our own enlightenment, but also for the enlightenment of all beings.